-The SECAT Program does not review the operations or reach any conclusions regarding the quality of the product or service of Approved Vehicle Dealerships and Approved Salvage Yards.
-The participant is solely responsible for the quality and performance of the low emission vehicle and/or engine technology funded under the SECAT Program and may not hold the SECAT Program liable for any issues encountered with Approved Vehicle Dealerships and Approved Salvage Yards.
+The SECAT Program does not review the operations or reach any conclusions regarding the quality of the product or service of Approved Vehicle Dealerships and Approved Auction Facilities or Salvage Yards.
+The participant is solely responsible for the quality and performance of the low emission vehicle and/or engine technology funded under the SECAT Program and may not hold the SECAT Program liable for any issues encountered with Approved Vehicle Dealerships and Approved Auction Facilities or Salvage Yards.